tparchman/GAIN_summer2021/day_two/python_1_primer.md

     print ("2/3 should equal roughly %.3f" % (Prod))
     # This will print "2/3 should equal roughly 0.667"

+# 5. `input()` allows user input
+Use of this function allows user input from the command line while a program is being exectuted.
+For example, the with the code below in a script, 'enter value between 1 and 10:' will be printed to the terminal, and a value entered can then be assigned to that variable within the program.

+    X = input('enter a value between 1 and 10')
+    print("The entered value was " + X)

-# 5. A useful feature of python is the interactive prompt, which you can invoke by simply typing python (or python3, depending on your set up), as below.
+# 6. A useful feature of python is the interactive prompt, which you can invoke by simply typing python (or python3, depending on your set up), as below.
 The interactive prompt can be used to test statements or blocks of code outside of your scripts, and/or to get help (`help()`, `dir()`)

     [tparchman@Thomass-MacBook-Pro python1]$ python
     Python 3.8.5 (default, Aug 16 2020, 12:28:59)